Nursing Safety Huddle: 5 Best Practices for Facilities

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-Conducting a daily safety huddle is an important way to build a culture of safety for both patients and staff.
-Not only do regular huddles help staff proactively prevent and address medical errors, but they also boost collegiality between unit nurses and leaders.
+Safety huddles are 5- to 10-minute meetings that give nurses and other care staff the opportunity to discuss safety issues in their unit.
+Conducting a daily huddle is an effective way to reinforce a culture of safety for both patients and staff.
+Not only do regular huddles help staff proactively prevent and address medical errors and adverse events, but they also boost collegiality between unit nurses and leaders.

 What Are Safety Huddles in Healthcare?